Anne Patzwald

-Anne Patzwald (born 2 July 1989, Guben, East Germany) is a German 1.0 point wheelchair basketball player, who played for the German national team at the 2016 Summer Paralympics in Rio de Janeiro, winning silver.
+Anne Patzwald (born 2 July 1989, in Guben, East Germany) is a German 1.0 point wheelchair basketball player, who played for the German national team at the 2016 Summer Paralympics in Rio de Janeiro, winning silver.
 President Joachim Gauck awarded the team Germany's highest sporting honour, the Silbernes Lorbeerblatt (Silver Laurel Leaf).

 Biography

 Anne Patzwald was born in Guben on 2 July 1989.
 She became a paraplegic after an accident.
 She began playing wheelchair basketball in 2012.
 Playing sport was a part of her rehabilitation, and she considered wheelchair basketball, table tennis and badminton.
 When she returned home, she found that one of her neighbours played wheelchair basketball, and began playing in the local league too.

 Patzwald is graded a 1.0 point player.
 She was selected as part of the under 25 national team in 2013, and the senior team the following year.
 In 2015, she won gold with the team in the European Championship in Worcester, England.
 She made her Paralympic debut at the 2016 Summer Paralympic Games in Rio de Janeiro, where the German team won silver.
 President Joachim Gauck awarded the team Germany's highest sporting honour, the Silbernes Lorbeerblatt (Silver Laurel Leaf) in 2016.